Phenix-Pitts/Projects/WA_EV_POP_2023/SQL_CODE.md

 ORDER BY Reported_vehicles;
 ```

-## Show the number of vehicles registered in each zipcode within WA.
+## Show the number of vehicles registered in each city within WA.

 ```
 SELECT